 This version came with an external readout screen that you can post anywhere you want.
 We feel it was worth the extra expense.
 We’ve had a few things happen, and it’s been great to be able to see the error code right away.
-With the other model, we instead would have had to remove panels to get back into the interior of our RV just to see the error code.
+With the other model, we would have had to remove panels to get back into our RV interior to see the error code.

 Some things to be noted:

 1 – Make sure you get the right one for the AMP of your specific RV.
 We have a 50 AMP RV, so we got the 50 AMP Surge Protector.

 2 – We are not electricians.
 This product does include some actual hardwiring into your RV.
 We did figure out how to install this product with some help from my father, who is also not an electrician.
 If you are not comfortable physically hardwiring something into your RV I would instead recommend buying a Portable Surge Protector, such as this one:

 With a Portable Surge Protector, it’s important to remember that every time you move, you need to remember to plug it in again when you reach a new spot, or it, of course, will not protect you.

 We’ve heard they are also often stolen in city camping environments, so I would consider purchasing a lock to go along with it.